-Nominees must write a “self-statement” that describes their accomplishments and the impact of these, and a curriculum vitae/resume; the publication list follows APA format and must have an R in the left margin indicating refereed publications.
+Nominees must submit a “self-statement” that describes their accomplishments and the impact of these, and a curriculum vitae/resume to the Nominator; the publication list follows APA format and must have an R in the left margin indicating refereed publications.
 The self-statement is ordinarily more than one page long and is a summary that identifies the Nominee’s unique and outstanding accomplishments and the impact they have had on I-O psychology as described in SIOP’s Mission and Values.

-If the candidate wants to be considered for APS Fellow, the Nominator must provide the APS Membership ID number.
+After being elected, if the candidate wants to be considered for APS Fellow, the Nominator must provide the APS Membership ID number to the Fellowship Chair.

 - A Nominee must have at least three (3), but no more than six (6) Endorsers.